Skip to content

 How do you find the best dog or cat boarding place with the right boarding services for your furry friend?
 Here are some tips to help you pick the right one:

-Before you book your pet’s stay, make an in-person visit and take a tour of the cat or dog boarding place, including the particular type of room where your pet would be residing.
+Before you book your pet’s stay, make an in-person visit and take a tour of the cat or dog boarding place, including the type of room where your pet would reside.

 The owners should welcome a visit, show you what you’d like to see, and answer any questions.
-Take a close look at the pets that are there during your visit, and the general conditions of the facility.
-Pay attention to smells and sounds as well as how it looks.
+Take a close look at the pets there during your visit and the general conditions of the facility.
+Please pay attention to smells and sounds as well as how they look.

 2. Learn How The Pet Care Facility Will Update You

 Find out how the cat or dog boarding facilities will update you on your pet’s well-being while you are away.
-Do they have webcams, send daily update emails with pictures, or take your phone calls whenever you’d like to check in on your pet?
+Do they have webcams, send daily update emails with pictures, or take phone calls whenever you want to check in on your pet?
 If not - it may be helpful to look elsewhere.

 3. Learn About Activities Your Pet Can Get